 1. Rehabilitation of Pakpattan canal and Suleimanki Barrage completed on time and within the budget

 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-PMO Staff were sent for trainings on procurement, financial management, and safeguards.
+More than 14 PMO Staff were sent for training on procurement, financial management, and safeguards.

 |Environmental Aspects||The project is category B for environment.
 The government conducted an environmental impact assessment (EIA) of Sulemanki Barrage and IEE of Pakpattan Canal in 2010.
 The EIA discussed the impacts in detail and it was disclosed in 2010.
 However, the upgrading scope of the barrage was significantly reduced.
 Due diligence and site visit by the project team indicated that the impacts have also reduced significantly and will be restricted only to the construction phase; therefore the project is now category B for environment.
 The project team prepared an Addendum to the Suleimanki EIA, which contains a new environmental monitoring plan (EMP) and presents an impact monitoring plan commensurate with the reduced scale of civil works.
 The main anticipated environmental impacts are of temporary nature.
 The impacts include (i) dust, smoke and noise; (ii) localized soil compaction; (iv) water leakage from temporary dikes; and (v) damage to flora and fauna.
 The provisions for mitigation measures include (i) managing the camp's wastes properly; (ii) maintaining the roads and drainage ditches in proper order; (iii) using low noise machinery;(iv) monitoring and strengthening temporary dikes; and (v) maintaining the borrow area leveled and useable at the completion of the contract.|

 |Involuntary Resettlement||The EA's land acquisition and resettlement plan was approved and disclosed.|